phalado/React-Redux-Capstone/README.md

 Repository: https://github.com/phalado/React-Redux-Capstone

-## The catalogue
+## The catalog

 For this project I hacked Batman's computer and got some data from the main heroes and villains - you can't be the Batman if you are not prepared for each hero or villain.
 For my bad luck, after [the Tower of Babel][tower-of-babel] the bat made it difficult to get data, so I wasn't able to get the character's powers and weaknesses, but I was able to get their name, identity, filiations, a photo and some stats that I converted to a power chart using [React SVG Radar Chart][react-radar-chart].

 To hide from the world's greatest detective I had to use a fake server to store the data.
-When you open the catalogue the React APP downloads the data from the server using an API and stores it in the Redux store.
+When you open the catalog the React APP downloads the data from the server using an API and stores it in the Redux store.

 The first page showed is just an introductory page.